TheDevloper2023/TP-GST-BERT-DDC-Tacotron2/README.md

-This Implementation adds Multispeaker and DDC alignment
+This is a fork of TP-GST-BERT-Tacotron2 that adds new stuff.

 ---
 ![TacoBERTron](images/TacoBERTron_icon.png)